 And let’s not forget our pets!
 They don’t understand why their meal or walk is suddenly happening at a different time.
 Helping pets adjust to time change is just as important as adjusting ourselves.

-7 Ways to Adjust to Daylight Saving Time
+Here Are 7 Ways to Adjust to Daylight Saving Time

-2. Get morning sunlight
+2. Get Morning Sunlight

-4. Stick to a consistent routine
+4. Stick to a Consistent Routine

-5. Adjust meal and exercise times
+5. Adjust Meal and Exercise Times

-Since digestion plays a role in our internal clock, shifting meal times gradually can help.
-The same goes for exercise – try working out earlier in the day to promote better sleep.
-For extra relaxation, consider drinking a cup of herbal tea before bed.
-We recommend the Yogi Bedtime Tea Collection, featuring a soothing blend of fennel, chamomile flowers and valerian root, thoughtfully crafted to encourage relaxation and support restful sleep.
+Since digestion influences our internal clock, gradually shifting meal times can help your body adjust to the time change.
+The same goes for exercise – working out earlier in the day can promote better sleep at night.
+For an extra touch of relaxation, sip a calming cup of herbal tea before bed.
+The Yogi Bedtime Tea Collection features a soothing blend of fennel, chamomile flowers and valerian root, carefully crafted to encourage relaxation and support restful, restorative sleep.
+With this bedtime ritual, you can drift off peacefully and wake up refreshed, ready to take on the day.

-7. Be patient and prioritise rest
+7. Be Patient and Prioritise Rest

 How Long Does It Take to Adjust?